10 +Writing Ideas on Cars, Crime & Characterization

 In mystery writing, the main crime--usually murder--is premeditated; the plan becomes part of the story.
 Or the crime is an act of passion or revenge--something in the heat of the moment.
 What leads to the act makes the story.

 Consider crimes of opportunity.
-These are most common in real life, so why don’t they show up more often in fiction?
-Maybe because there's not much of a story there--criminal wants money so criminal steals.
+These are most common in real life, so why don’t they appear more often in fiction?
+Maybe because there's not much of a story there--criminal wants money, so criminal steals.
 There's no sexy premeditation or juicy motive.

 But what if...

 What if something special is stolen?
 A family heirloom or some other keepsake.
 What might an MC do to get it back?
-Or what might someone she loves do to get it back for her?
+Or what might her loved ones do to get it back for her?

 Or deeper, darker…

-What if the gun stolen out of a protagonist’s car ends up being the weapon used in multiple murders?
+What if the gun stolen from a protagonist’s car becomes the weapon used in multiple murders?
 A school shooting?
 An assassination?
 How would he or she deal with the guilt?
 Or the accusations?

-Maybe the car owner is a criminal, too and something in the car is the evidence against him.
+Maybe the car owner is a criminal, too, and something in the car is evidence against him.
 Maybe this low-level thief becomes the protagonist when he faces off against a real criminal.

 Oh, the possibilities!

 What's in your MC's car?
 What does his car say about him?
 How might it move the plot?
-Share your car ideas below.
+Share your car idea